-- 2.3.1 The statutory spending limit at European elections is €230,000.
 This spending limit is inclusive of VAT.
-All spending by the election agent and a political party (both head office and local organisation) on a candidate must be within this limit [Section 33(1)(a)] [S.I No. 87/2004 Electoral Act 1997(Section 3 Order 2004]. - 2.3.2 The statutory limit is for each individual candidate in a constituency.
-No part of one candidate's limit may be transferred to another candidate. - 2.3.3 It should be understood that no separate or additional spending by a political party on a candidate over and above that which has been assigned to the party by the candidate is allowed (see paragraph 2.4.1 below) [Section 33(2)].
-If a candidate of a political party does not assign any part of the statutory spending limit to the party, the party cannot incur any expenses on behalf of the candidate at the election, unless authorised to do so by the candidate's election agent.
+All spending by the election agent and a political party (both head office and local organisation) on a candidate must be within this limit.

+- 2.3.2 The statutory limit is for each individual candidate in a constituency. - 2.3.3 No separate or additional spending by a political party on a candidate over and above that which has been assigned to the party by the candidate is allowed (see paragraph 2.4.1 below) [Section 32(2)].
+If a candidate of a political party does not assign any part of the statutory spending limit to the party, the party cannot incur any expenses on behalf of the candidate at the bye-election, unless authorised to do so by the candidate's election agent.